Providing good quality trichiasis surgery at high volume

 - Correctly recording the data

-It is good practice to provide certification of trichaisis surgeons.
-Guidelines for establishing this process are provided in the WHO manual, Final Assessment of Trichiasis Surgeons.
+It is good practice to provide certification of trichiaisis surgeons.
+Guidelines for establishing this process are provided in the WHO manual, Trichiasis surgery for trachoma.

 3. Supportive supervision